How a sprained elbow occurs

 Icing the elbow itself is a great way to reduce swelling and inflammation, especially within the first few hours of injury.

-However, using ice packs or a cold compress can help up to two weeks after a sprain in managing the symptoms.
+However, using ice packs or a cold compress can help for up to two weeks after a sprain in managing the symptoms.

 Step 3: Compress